-- A. General Category: - 1.
-Minimum size: Thirty-four (34) inches or greater in total length, whether caught within the jurisdiction of this state or otherwise.
+- A. General Category: - Minimum size: Thirty-four (34) inches or greater in total length, whether caught within the jurisdiction of this state or otherwise.

-- 2. Seasons, allocations, and possession limits: During a single calendar year, the general category Striped bass fishery shall be allowed to harvest not more than sixty-one percent (61%) of the annual Rhode Island commercial quota. - a.
-January 1 through May 27: Closed. - b.
-May 28 through August 31 July 14: - (1) Allocation: Seventy percent (70%) Sixty percent (60%) of the general category quota will be available in this subperiod. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week from 12:00

-Saturday during this sub-period.
-There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close once seventy percent (70%) sixty percent (60%) of the general category quota is projected to be harvested if prior to August 31. - c.
-September 1 through September 9: Closed. - d.
-September 10 July 15 through December 31 August 31: - (1) Allocation: Thirty percent (30%) Forty percent (40%) of the general category quota will be available in this sub-period. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week from 12:00

-Saturday during this sub-period.
-There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close when thirty percent (30%) forty percent (40%) of the general category quota is projected to be harvested.

-(5) If DEM determines that the quota will be exceeded or will not be met before the end of the fall season, DEM may adjust that catch rate accordingly on or after September 15 annually.
+- Seasons, allocations, and possession limits: During a single calendar year, the general category Striped bass fishery shall be allowed to harvest not more than sixty-one percent (61%) of the annual Rhode Island commercial quota. - a.
+January 1 through May 19: Closed. - b.
+May 20 through August 4: - Allocation: Seventy percent (70%) of the general category quota will be available in this sub-period. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday and Saturday during this sub period.
+There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close once seventy percent (70%) of the general category quota is projected to be harvested if prior to August 31. - c.
+August 5 through December 31: - Allocation: Thirty percent (30%) of the general category quota will be available in this sub-period. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) The fishery will be closed in each calendar week on Friday and Saturday during this sub period.
+There will be no commercial possession or sale of Striped bass on these days for general category commercial fishermen. - (4) The sub-period will close when 30% of the general category quota is projected to be harvested. - (5) If DEM determines that the quota will be exceeded or will not be met before the end of the fall season, DEM may adjust that catch rate accordingly on or after September 15 annually.